korysot/korysot.github.io/public-engagement.md

 tags: blogs, public engagement
 ---
 # June 2022
-[Presentation post](assets/presentations/Koraima-MZandYoungPeople_PGRConference2022_v2.pdf) "Mentalization and daily affect of young people with MH difficulties" in _PGR Conference: Bouncing Back Together 2022_
+[Presentation](assets/presentations/Koraima-MZandYoungPeople_PGRConference2022_v2.pdf) "Mentalization and daily affect of young people with MH difficulties" in _PGR Conference: Bouncing Back Together 2022_

 [Blog post](https://www.butterflybabyclinic.com/parental-wellbeing-it-takes-a-village/) "It takes a village" from _A conversation with a Mum series_